mrsonne/hubit/examples/wall/README.md

 To support the cost calculations (see below) two extra engineering components are included

 5. `volume.py`.
 Calculates the volume of wall layers.
-6. `MAKE ME`.
+6. `weight.py`.
 Calculates the weight of wall layers.

 #### Management components